September 15, 2021

 Build an audio conferencing app like Clubhouse with 100ms React SDK OR Discord stages with 100ms React SDK and Next.js

 To follow this tutorial, you must have a basic understanding of the rudimentary principles of React.
-React Docs is a great way to start learning react.
+React Docs is a great way to start learning to react.

 I have created a starter project based on CRA + Tailwind.
 To make things easier and to help us focus on adding the core functionality I already created all UI React Components and utility functions that we will be using in the project.